-This page addresses LCOE — the levelised cost of energy and the associated carrying charge rates.
-LCOE and carrying charge rates are evaluated with through demonstrating how to find data, how to measure and put together all of the factors that drive the carrying charge, and how to use carrying charge rates in economic analysis.
+This page is the overview page for levelised cost analysis of different types of investments.
+You should look at the sub-menus to find the details that are arranged in a more structured manner than on this page.
+The various menus demonstrate how to find data; how to measure and put together all of the factors that drive the carrying charge; and, how to use carrying charge rates in economic analysis.
 For the electricity industry and other capital intensive industries different investment alternatives that have alternative operating lives, capital costs, variable costs, fixed costs and risks the LCOE can be an effective way effectively summarise different alternatives.
 More importantly, establishing carrying charge rates can make the analysis of different alternatives much more effective.
 The first lesson below walks through different components of the carrying charge that include evaluating project life, inflation, income taxes, deferred taxes, replacement capital costs, debt financing and maintaining a constant capital structure.
 The carrying charge converts a one-time cost (sometimes referred to as overnight cost) into an annual cost.
 In addition to carrying charges, comparing investments must evaluate the fixed and variable costs that for electricity include fuel cost.
 The second lesson set on this page describes how make various calculations that establish the fixed costs and the variable costs that are combined with the capital cost to establish the overall levelised cost.

 This page will eventually include a variety of issues involving electricity analysis that includes among other things, coming up with appropriate incentives in different contracts (PPA, EPC, O&M etc) as well as selected issues surrounding distribution, transmission and generation.
 A subject that I have also include on the page is measuring the LCOE for power projects.
 As I have made a few videos on LCOE this is the first subject on the page.